 Sign up for Low Balance Alerts and Automatic Direct Deposit

-Automatic direct deposits help you avoid overdrawing your account by depositing your paycheck into the account of choice.
+Automatic direct deposits help you avoid overdrawing your account by depositing your paycheck into the account of your choice.

 Keep Track of Your Spending